BIGGASSS/myblog/_posts/2024-04-20-steps-to-set-up-a-jekyll-blog.md

 JEKYLL_ENV=production bundle exec jekyll build
 ```

-After doing all of these, you can upload of contents in `./site` to your server, and you're basically done.
+After doing all of these, you can upload all of the contents in `./site` to your server, and you're basically done.